Skip Navigation

 Stabler-Leadbeater Apothecary Museum

-A vintage apothecary shop with wooden shelves lined with glass bottles, drawers, and display cases; sunlight streams in through large windows and a glass-paneled door at the back.
+An old-fashioned apothecary shop with wooden shelves lined with glass bottles, cabinets with drawers, display cases, and sunlight streaming through large windows at the back.

-A collection of old-fashioned apothecary bottles, a large tin labeled Potters Clay Fullers Earth, glass jars, wooden boxes, and vintage pharmaceutical packaging displayed on a countertop.
+A collection of vintage apothecary bottles and containers, including a tin labeled Potters Clay Fullers Earth, glass bottles, a wooden box, and various medicine packages, arranged on a reflective surface.

 01 | 04